architect-examples/arc-workshop/src/shared/md/05-slackbot-api/00-api-primer.md

 ---
 ### Slack Web API

-The Slack Web API is extrememly powerful and the design of its architecture fascinating in that it defies many commonly held 'best practices'.
+The Slack Web API is extremely powerful and the design of its architecture fascinating in that it defies many commonly held 'best practices'.

 - It is an RPC over HTTP API (it is not RESTful)
 - Organized by namespaced system entities (E.g.`conversation` or `message`)
 - It accepts _either_ `GET` or `POST` requests to invoke a method; subsequently, parameters can be either query string or form variables

 If you use one of the amazing Slack client libraries you will not be exposed to any of these details but I think it still matters to understand this because while the above sounds contrarian to many practices advocated today it turns out clients authored against this style of API are incredibly small and easy to reason about.

 Food for thought. 🍒

 ---
 ### Events API

 The opening moments of the Slack platform was based on web sockets (aka the [RTM API](https://api.slack.com/rtm)) which works really well for full duplex (read and write) communications.
 Sockets however require keeping a connection to every client open.
 This can use a lot of memory.
 Worse, web sockets can disconnect for any number of reasons so retry logic is required.
 Anytime retry logic is involved you need bake in exponential backoffs.
-These complexities have been aleiviated with the Events API which are simple webhooks.
+These complexities have been alleviated with the Events API which are simple webhooks.
 Whenever an event happens Slack hits a URL you configure with a JSON payload.

 ---
 ### Actions and Options

 Once you start sending and receiving messages with Slack you will probably want to render a button or dropdown menu.
 Slack handles button clicks with an Actions URL and it allows you to dynamically populate dropdown menus with the Options URL.
 You can also spawn dialogs to group buttons and menus and they've announced that further form elements are on the way.

 ---
 ### Slash Commands

 You can use the Events API to listen for specific `@mentions` of your bot to respond or you can create a special Slash Command handler.
-It too is a webhook URL and probably the fastest way to build an interacton with Slack.
+It too is a webhook URL and probably the fastest way to build an interaction with Slack.

 ---
 ### Installing with Add to Slack